apereo/cas/docs/cas-server-documentation/release_notes/RC7.md

 ### Google Authenticator Device Registration

-When using Google Authenticator as a multifactor authentication provider, the workflow for device registration is slightly alterred to now require a successful authentication event before additional devices can be registered by the user.
+When using Google Authenticator as a multifactor authentication provider, the workflow for device registration is slightly altered to now require a successful authentication event before additional devices can be registered by the user.
 This change is only applicable if CAS is configured to allow multiple device registrations.

 ### Password Reset with Multifactor Authentication